pmilinr/DS514-515/README.md

 ![ADR_cancel](https://github.com/user-attachments/assets/ef97f2c4-89d3-4b7e-ac8e-c25bd7a47b24)

 **Key Findings:**
+1. Canceled bookings also peak around 70–150, but show more bookings in higher ADR ranges compared to non-canceled.
-1. Canceled bookings have ~18% higher ADR.
+2. Canceled bookings have ~18% higher ADR.
-2. High-value bookings (ADR > 400) appear mostly in the canceled group.
+3. High-value bookings (ADR > 400) appear mostly in the canceled group.
-3. Suggests price sensitivity increases cancellation likelihood.
+4. Suggests price sensitivity increases cancellation likelihood.

+**Summarize:**
+Higher ADR bookings show a higher cancellation tendency, with canceled reservations having ~18% higher ADR on average and a wider distribution, indicating high-priced bookings are more likely to be canceled.

 ---
 **6. Length of Stay (Week Nights) vs Cancellation**